arpitsingh26/Automated-Stock-Trading/README.md

 Today using algorithms for trading decisions has become a prevalent practice in major stock exchanges in the world.
 The proposed idea was of automated stock trading using machine learning algorithms.
-It was to take past stock data, learn models from them and predict future stock prices using machine learning algorithms for most profit.
+It was to take past stock data, learn models from them and decide whether to buy stock or not using machine learning algorithms for most profit.

 # Work Done: